HAIR ANALYSIS CONTROVERSY

 © August 2012, The Center For Development

-I have used hair tissue mineral analysis for more than 30 years and reviewed over 50,000 of these tests.
-I am somewhat familiar with all the major commercial testing laboratories in America, and a number of labs in other nations.
-I have also written a textbook and many articles about its use.
+I have used hair tissue mineral analysis for more than 35 years and reviewed over 50,000 of these tests.
+I am somewhat familiar with all the major commercial testing laboratories in America, and a number of hair testing labs in other nations.
+I have also written a textbook and many articles about the use of hair tissue mineral testing.

 Controversy concerns the accuracy and reliability of the hair mineral test, as well as the interpretation of the readings.
 Also, some object to recommending diets and supplement programs based on tissue mineral testing.
 I would like to address these issues one at a time.